Michał Szpak: 2017–2022: Judge at The Voice of Poland and Dreamer

 After finishing in 8th place in the Eurovision Song Contest 2016 in Stockholm, Michał Szpak has gone on to become a coach on The Voice of Poland replacing Natalia Kukulska.
 In 2017 he was the winning coach in his debut season with The Voice, promoting the winner, Marta Gałuszewska.
+Szpak continued as a coach each year until 2020, where he coached the winner Krystian Ochman.

 In 2018 he released his second studio album titled Dreamer.
 The songs from the album have achieved huge success on YouTube, each receiving well over a million views.
 In November 2018 he released his latest single, titled "Dreamer (Thanks to You My Friend)".
 The song is about being strong, moving on and chasing your dreams with the help of your friends and loved ones.
 His previous singles from the album, "King of the Season" and "Rainbow", have received 3.1m and 2.4m views on YouTube respectively.